bchenSyr/Job_Q/README.md

    - CheckBalanced-20180522.java: Check If Binary Tree Is Balanced
    - isSymmetricBT-20180523.java: Check if a given binary tree is symmetric

-## Daily Plan - May 29, 2018
-- Search In Sorted Matrix I
-- Closest In Sorted Array

 ## Future Plan

 ### Heap & Graph Search Algorithms
 ### String and Bit manipulation
 ### Dynamic Programming

-### Object-Oriented Design